adafruit/Adafruit-Pi-Kernel-o-Matic/README.md

 ~$ sudo adabuild -r https://github.com/adafruit/adafruit-raspberrypi-linux -b rpi-3.15.y
 ```

-A `.deb` package will be available in the Kernel-o-Matic folder on the host machine
+A `tar.gz` archive will be available in the Kernel-o-Matic folder on the host machine
 after the custom kernel has been built.
+Copy the archive to your Pi and extact the
+contents.
+Installation instructions are included in the archive.

 [1]: https://learn.adafruit.com/raspberry-pi-kernel-o-matic
 [2]: https://github.com/adafruit/adafruit-raspberrypi-linux